11 Most Popular Hobbies for Seniors

 6. Dancing

-Tip: Look for virtual dance classes on YouTube or senior wellness platforms to enjoy dancing from the comfort of home.
+Tip: Look for virtual dance classes on YouTube to enjoy dancing from the comfort of home.

 7. Bird Watching